Screening in digital monopolies: Extensions

 As an implication, the investment game reduces to an all-pay contest in which the second-highest bid takes away part of the gains from winning.
 From the point of view of firm $i$, the investment of competitors acts as a fixed cost in its production problem ``at'' the highest quality of the opponents---equal to $V(\max_{j\ne i}q_{j})$.
 Only by ``winning'' does firm $i$ earn positive revenues.
 This fixed cost affects only the ``entry'' decision, and not investment conditional on entry.
 Therefore, the best response is either $q^{M}$ or $0$.

 The following result characterizes the equilibrium allocations.
 A firm is \emph{active} in an equilibrium if it produces a positive quality with positive probability. \begin{prop} For every $n\in\{1,2,\dots\}$, there exists an equilibrium with $n$ active firms.
 In every equilibrium in pure strategies, only one firm is active.
-In every equilibrium with $n\ge2$ active firms, the investment strategy of every active firm is the continuous distribution function with support $[0,q^{M}]$ given by $H_{n}(q)=(c'(q)/V'(q))^{1/(n-1)}$, for all $q\in[0,q^{M}]$. \end{prop} A monopoly arises in certain equilibria as a consequence of the implicit commitment of the timing and information structure of the game.
+In every equilibrium with $n\ge2$ active firms, the investment strategy of every active firm is the continuous distribution function with support $[0,q^{M}]$ given by $H_{n}(q)=(c'(q)/V'(q))^{1/(n-1)}$, for all $q\in[0,q^{M}]$. \end{prop} The monopolist allocation is an equilibrium allocation, and, in particular, is the unique allocation induced by pure-strategy equilibria.
+This result arises due to the implicit commitment of the timing and information structure of the game.
 Specifically, an active firm can be thought of as committing to fight ``entry,'' because its pricing function conditions on the investment of competitors.
 This type of commitment is absent in models of competitive screening with simultaneous contract posting described in what follows.

+We refer to equilibria with $n\ge2$ active firms as ``competitive''.
+A competitive equilibrium induces the random allocation given by $\bm{q}^{C}[X,Y]$, in which $X$ and $Y$ are the first- and second-order statistics of $n$ i.i.d.~draws from $H_{n}$, respectively.
+The resulting allocation is a contraction of the monopolist allocation.
+This observation leads to a qualitative effect of competition on the inefficiencies of the monopolist allocation.
+First, competition exacerbates the productive inefficiency; i.e., $X<q^{M}$ with probability 1.
+Second, competition can increase the allocation of low types reducing the damaging inefficiency. \begin{cor} In every equilibrium with $n\ge2$ active firms, with probability one: the highest distributed quality is strictly lower than $q^{M}$.
+Moreover, if the monopolist does not engage in full bunching, then the lowest distributed quality is strictly greater than $\bm{\beta}(0)$ with positive probability. \end{cor}